9hitste/docs/docs/9hits-app/manage-campaign.md

 You can set the user agent source usage rate as follows:

 * System: User-Agents are managed by the system, you can adjust the usage rate according to the Operating System and Browser below.
 * Fixed: Instead of randomly a user-agent for each view, each visitor (session) will generate and use a fixed desktop user agent.
-Please note that all fixed Aser-Agents are chrome on desktop!
+Please note that all fixed User-Agents are chrome on desktop only!
 * Custom: Use [your custom User-Agent](user-agent.md).

 ![Platform](../imgs/ex-platform-option.png)